How To Raise Capital for Blockchain Projects

 Venture capitalists get pitched hundreds of times a year.
 And, even though countless articles have been written on the topic of how to present a startup to professional investors, entrepreneurs consistently fail to address check points needed by the investor to come to a decision.

 The following is a common sense outline on how to approach this process.
 While many of the points raised apply to every VC pitch, some of the suggestions are specific to technology investors and blockchain VCs

 Know your Investor Audience

-Most venture firms will focus on a few - if not one - vertical, and investment stage(s).
-As such, the first order of business for any entrepreneur approaching a VC, is to take note of these details, which should easily be obtainable by visiting the firms online presence or the myriad of websites collecting this information.
+Many venture firms will focus on a few - if not one - vertical, and investment stage(s).
+As such, the first order of business for any entrepreneur approaching a VC, is to take note of these details, which should easily be obtainable by visiting the firm's online presence or the myriad of websites collecting this information.

-Keep in mind, that the only resource that is truly limited is your time and attention; you will waste yours, and that of investors if you do not pay attention to their criteria.
+Keep in mind, that the only resource that is truly limited is your time and attention; you will waste yours, and that of investors if you do not know their criteria.

 If a project seems to be within the general area of interest of the investor, but the entrepreneur is unclear about what might pass for more as a seed-stage investment, elicit these requirements from the company via a succinct email.

 How Do You Turn $500,000 Into $50 Million?

 It might seem like stating the obvious, but nevertheless is seldom enough put into good practice: Venture investors are allocating capital with the expectation to receive a significant return on their money.
 Depending on the stage of the investment and the profile of the venture fund, the multiple expected of said investment might be as high as one hundred or more for a seed round and as low as two to three times for late-stage investment such as a Series D or E in a company slated for an initial public offering in the near future.

 Your job as a founder seeking funding is to provide the venture capitalist with believable values for the variables going into his expected return.